zibon-exa/rnpl/docs/PRD.md

 3. In-app notifications keep users informed of workflow changes
 4. Admins can manage users, offices, and system settings
 5. System is deployable to Netlify/Vercel for stakeholder review
-6. Core functionality is stable and usable for prototype demonstration
+6. Core functionality is stable and usable for demonstration

 ---